top of page

 When you feel stuck in cycles of overthinking, anxiety, or self-criticism, it can seem like your mind is working against you.
 Thoughts race, worst-case scenarios play out, and even small mistakes can feel overwhelming.

 Cognitive Behavioral Therapy (CBT) helps you understand how your thoughts, emotions, and behaviors interact.
-More importantly, it gives you practical tools to shift patterns that may be keeping you feeling stressed, discouraged, or stuck.
+More importantly, it provides practical tools to change patterns that may keep you feeling stressed, discouraged, or stuck.

 CBT is one of the most well-researched and effective forms of therapy for anxiety, depression, and many other mental health concerns.

-At our practice, we provide CBT for adults, teens, and young professionals who want practical strategies and meaningful progress.
+At Neurodiverse Counseling, we provide Cognitive Behavioral Therapy for adults and teens in Boston and throughout Massachusetts who want practical strategies and meaningful progress.

 How CBT Works